Problem1: Debris in Fuel

-It would seem that the simplest solution would be to only use non-ethanol fuel (100 percent gasoline) in all of your power equipment. [pullquote]The challenge is that finding gas stations that carry 100 percent gasoline are getting harder and harder to find.[/pullquote]
+It would seem that the simplest solution would be to only use non-ethanol fuel (100 percent gasoline) in all of your power equipment.

 There are chemical additive products available that specifically address ethanol problems.
 One of the products we recommend and use at our shop is Star Tron.
 Star Tron’s enzymes break down debris into sub-micron sized particles that can be easily burned during the combustion process, restoring full engine performance.